 RBS 6 Nations Match Day Entertainment

-With the match kicking off at 4pm, we would advise fans to enter the stadium at least 45 minutes in advance to enjoy the atmosphere building as the teams prepare to run out.
+The match kicks off at 3pm, so we would advise fans to enter the stadium at least 45 minutes in advance to enjoy the atmosphere building as the teams prepare to run out.

-With the new and improved West Fan Village opening at 12.30pm and the pre-match pitchside entertainment starting at 3.15pm, the atmosphere promises to be second to none, so make sure you get to the ground well before kick-off and soak up the excitement.
-And if two games of international test rugby isn’t enough, we’ll also be showing Italy v Scotland on the big screens in the West Fan Village at 1.30pm.
+With the new and improved West Fan Village opening at 11.30am and the pre-match pitchside entertainment starting at 2.15pm, the atmosphere promises to be second to none, so make sure you get to the ground well before kick-off and soak up the excitement.

 Fly the flag